terotests/gground/README.md

 ## Creating a semantic relationships

-*NOTE: this is just an example made for testing purposes - there are many other ways of defining relationships*
+*NOTE: this is just an example made for testing purposes - there are many other ways of defining relationships and in the future this should be more object-oriented.*

 The current implementation has function `graph.relation` which takes for arguments: